 Hair and Makeup: Minelli Coelho (email@example.com)

-[This is hopefully the first of many posts in a series addressing body shaming and other unnecessary evils that plague our daily lives.
+go to site [This is hopefully the first of many posts in a series addressing body shaming and other unnecessary evils that plague our daily lives.
 If you relate to this, let me know in the comments below.
 If you or someone you know have been subjected to the pressure of unrealistic beauty standards, then let’s get in touch and talk about it.
 I hope to make a lot more content along these lines and would love to get your inputs.
 Let’s keep it real together, shall we?]